YVL-Corp/OCR/solver/README.md

 `./solver <path_to_grid> <word>`

-If the word was found the process return the coords of the first and the last letter in the grid.
-Otherwise, it returns : "Not Found".
+If the word was found the process returns the coords of the first and the last letter in the grid.
+Otherwise, it returns: "Not Found".